cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 An SDF mapping file provides augmentation information for one or more SDF models.
-Its main contents is a map from SDF name references ({{Section 4.3 of -sdf}}) to a set of qualities.
+Its main contents are an array of `patches` that are applied using SDF name references ({{Section 4.3 of -sdf}}) as the respective target.

-When processing the mapping file together with one or more SDF models, these qualities are added to the SDF model at the referenced name, as in a merge-patch operation {{-merge-patch}}.
+When processing the mapping file together with one or more SDF models, the qualities from the array entries are added to the SDF model at the referenced name, as in a merge-patch operation {{-merge-patch}}.
 Note that this is somewhat similar to the way `sdfRef` ({{Section 4.4 of -sdf}}) works, but in a mapping file the arrows point in the inverse direction (from the augmenter to the augmented).

+Note that the order of the patch application is that of the elements within the array (which is deterministic in contrast to the entries of an object).

 ## Example Model 1 (ecosystem: IPSO/OMA) {#example1}